SemiFL: Semi-Supervised Federated Learning for Unlabeled Clients with Alternate Training

 In a supervised learning classification task, we are given a dataset $\mathcal{D} = \{x_i, y_i\}^N_{i=1}$, where $x_i$ is a feature vector, $y_i$ is an one-hot vector representing the class label in a $K$-class classification problem, and $N$ is the number of training examples.
 In a Semi-Supervised Learning classification task, we have two datasets, namely a supervised dataset $\mathcal{S}$ and an unsupervised dataset $\mathcal{U}$.
 Let $\mathcal{S} = \{x_{s}^i, y_{s}^i\}^{N_\mathcal{S}}_{i=1}$ be a set of $N_\mathcal{S}$ labeled data observations, and $\mathcal{U} = \{x_{u}^i\}^{N_\mathcal{U}}_{i=1}$ be a set of $N_\mathcal{U}$ unlabeled observations (without the corresponding true label $y_{u}^i$).
 It is often interesting to study the case where $N_\mathcal{S} \ll N_\mathcal{U}$.

-In this work, we focus on Semi-Supervised Federated Learning (SSFL) with unlabeled clients as illustrated in Figure~\ref{fig:ssfl}.
-Assume that there are $M$ clients and let $x_{u,m}$ denote the set of unsupervised data available at client $m=1,2, \cdots, M$.
+In this work, we focus on Semi-Supervised Federated Learning (SSFL) with unlabeled clients, as illustrated in Figure~\ref{fig:ssfl}.
+Assume $M$ clients and let $x_{u,m}$ denote the set of unsupervised data available at client $m=1,2, \cdots, M$.
 Similarly, let $(x_s, y_s)$ denote the set of labeled data available at the server.
 The server model is parameterized by model parameters $W_s$.
 The client models are parameterized respectively by model parameters $\{W_{u, 1}, \dots, W_{u, M}\}$.
 We assume that all models share the same model architecture, denoted by $f: (x,w) \mapsto f(x,w)$, which maps an input $x$ and parameters $W$ to a vector on the $K$-dimensional simplex, e.g., using softmax function applied to model outputs.